-Learn exactly what pocketing food is, strategies to move past it, and why kids, toddlers, and even babies will pocket their food!
+Learn exactly what pocketing food is, strategies for how to move past it, and why kids, toddlers, and even babies will pocket their food!

 She said, “My daughter does this really weird thing… she doesn’t swallow her food and holds it in her mouth, sometimes for hours.”

-My first response to her was that, as strange as it seems, it’s quite common for feeding therapists to see, and it’s called pocketing food.
+My first response was, as strange as it seems, it’s quite common for feeding therapists like myself to see.
+It’s called pocketing food.
 Pocketing food can play out in a few different ways, and there are several reasons why kids will stuff, or pocket, their food without any desire to swallow it.

 Can it be infuriating for parents?
 Does it seem bizarre?

 But, there’s a way to help your child move past pocketing food.
-Before we get to that though, we have to fully understand what it is and why it happens.
+Before we get to that though, you have to fully understand what it is and why it happens.

 What is Pocketing Food Exactly?